So What Should I Do About Coronavirus Now?

 Besides having essential supplies, Kayyem noted that people should make sure they are up-to-date on their vaccines, including flu shots, because a community that is more resilient overall and less likely to get other diseases is going to be better positioned to handle a novel pandemic.
 And schools and employers should be preparing their plans for what they will do if the epidemic hits where they are located — what measures they will take to increase social distancing and reduce the spread of the disease, if and when it comes to that.

 This led me to ask whether three days worth of supplies is enough.
 A pandemic, after all, is not a hurricane.
 I’m not imagining that I will be waiting for the government to reopen a damaged bridge or tunnel.
 I am imagining a situation where it’s inadvisable to leave my apartment, or perhaps if I do leave my apartment, the grocery store shelves are sparse because of panic buying, like we’ve seen in Milan, or supply-chain difficulties.
 Kayyem’s answer was, essentially, that protecting the flow of groceries will be a core government-disaster-response function.
-People are going to need food, and a large majority of American households have not taken steps to put together a three-day preparedness kit, according to a 2015 survey from Chapman University.
+People are going to need food and other essential supplies, and a large majority of American households have not taken steps to put together a three-day preparedness kit, according to a 2015 survey from Chapman University.
 So three days is a floor, and it’s fine to have more — especially if you really like arborio rice, as I do.
 But it’s not going to be practical to expect people to hunker down in their homes until the epidemic is over — there’s going to have to be a supply chain that includes people leaving their homes, shopping for essentials, and working.

 If and when it comes to social distancing, that will entail telling more workers to work from home if they can and canceling large events and social gatherings.
 Employers will need to take precautions to reduce essential workers’ risk of disease exposure.
 In some epidemic hot spots, there may be school cancellations.
 (This is precedented: As Kayyem notes, there were extensive school closures in Texas during the 2009 H1N1 outbreak.)
 But we are not at the stage yet where increased social distancing is necessary or advisable in the U.S., except in specific cases of people who may have faced a specific risk of exposure to the novel coronavirus.
 In fact, as I spoke with Kayyem, she was just getting off a transcontinental flight.

-Note: Correction: An earlier version of this article stated that only six percent of American households are compliant with government recommendations to hold three days of emergency supplies.